 The GoPro HERO7 Black 4K Action Camera has long been considered top of the line in the action camera industry.
 If your teen or tween is ready to spend money for a higher quality action camera, this is a great option.
 The hyper-smooth stabilization makes for professional-level video quality, along with an impressive “true” 4K video with 60 fps.
 You can also choose to set it to slow or super slow motion mode at 120 fps to 240 fps.

 The 12mp camera with built-in HDR and local tone mapping ensures photos will look like they were taken on a much heftier, more complex camera as well.
 The HERO7 Black is waterproof up to 33 feet.
 While many other cameras claim to be waterproof, most of them really aren’t.
 This camera is better underwater than its competitors.
 Features such as voice control and live streaming ability make this a popular choice for action camera users of all ages!
 You might decide to borrow it from your child and not want to give it back!

 Quality Action Cameras

 Want to get a good quality camera with a smaller price tag?
 The cameras in this category have many of the same features as the more expensive options and have similar quality video.
 These aren’t quite professional quality, but that might be ok for your tween or teen.

-If you are looking for a compact camera for a teen, check out the Olympus TG-Tracker.
-With built in Wi-Fi capability and a tilt-out LCD monitor, it has some good features your child will enjoy.
-A 2 hour battery life allows for plenty of video time.
-Olympus claims this is shockproof from 7 feet and waterproof up to 100 feet, but water tends to get in the camera so we don’t recommend using it underwater.
+If you are looking for a compact camera for a teen, check out the Kodak PIXPRO SP1.
+Equipped with 1080p video with 10 frames per second, this camera helps kids make videos of their favorite activities.
+There is no zoom capability.
+Kodak claims this is waterproof up to 32 feet, but water tends to get in the camera so we don’t recommend using it underwater.